ollef/Earley/README.md

    ```

    Another invocation, which shows the error reporting capabilities (giving the
-   last position that the parser reached at and what it expected at that
+   last position that the parser reached and what it expected at that point),
-   point), is the following:
+   is the following:

    ```haskell
       fullParses $ parser expr $ words "a +"